inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 cd platform-complete
 git fetch
 ```
-There is a branch R1-2024-csp-6 (released on 2.
-Nov 2024).
+There is a branch R1-2024-csp-8 (released on 07.
+Jan 2025).
 We will deploy this version.
 Check out this Branch.
 Stash local changes.
 This should only pertain to stripes.config.js .
 Discard any changes which you might have made on the install-jsons: